 A foreign transaction fee is a surcharge that comes with every purchase made on a credit card outside the U.S. Typically tacking on 2 to 3 percent of every sale, these fees can add up quickly.

 A number of travel rewards cards offer zero transaction fees as an incentive.
-Some popular options include Chase Sapphire Preferred, Bank of America Travel Rewards and Barclaycard Arrival Plus World Elite.
+Some popular options include Chase Sapphire Preferred and Bank of America Travel Rewards.
 Plan ahead by finding the best banks and credit unions for travelers.

 Not Getting an International Phone Plan